 WORTH KNOWING:

 Xeomin and Botox are brand-name products based on botulinum (type A).
-To make sure you get an original product, order Xeomin or
+To make sure you get an original product, order Xeomin or buy Botox online exclusively from a trustworthy supplier of medical and cosmetic injectables.

 The compositions of Botox and Xeomin are also quite similar.
 Namely, they both are based on botulinum toxin (type A).
 While being a naturally occurring neurotoxin produced by Clostridium botulinum, both products have strong muscle-relaxing properties.